mikeridgill/ptm_connectivity_and_density/README.md

 ## Slurm input files

 Slurm files are included, which can be used to run the python programmes.
-There are examples of these files in the directory [slurm_run](./slurm_run).
 The table below summarises relevant parameters that can be edited.
 Tweaking these parameters is a balancing act of optimising the performance of your programme and not getting stuck in the queue waiting for resources to be come available.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">